January-Late Spring 2014: Parkway CLOSED north of Asheville

-Workers built temporary bypass lanes (in pic on right) and reopened the road in August, but this major project will be a permanent repair.
+Workers built temporary bypass lanes (in pic) and reopened the road in August, but this major project will be a permanent repair.
 Parkway officials expect the work to be complete by late spring of next year.

 Much of the Parkway will remain open throughout the winter (facilities are closed), weather permitting.
 The Parkway closes whenever there is snow or ice on the road.
 See a real-time map of which sections of the Blue Ridge Parkway are open!